 Accounts receivable result from amounts due from the bulk sale of donated goods and for the services of the Organization to clients.
-It is the Organization's policy to charge off uncollectible receivables when management determines the receivable will not be collected.
-Management reviews accounts receivable balances to determine if an allowance for doubtful accounts is necessary.
-At June 30, 2023, no allowance is recorded and all amounts are expected to be received within one year.
+Management reviews accounts receivable and recognizes an expected allowance for credit losses.
+The allowance estimate is derived from a review of the Organization's historical losses based on the aging of receivables.
+At June 30, 2024, no allowance is recorded and all amounts are expected to be received within one year.